Demand for Blockchain Developers Continues to Expand

 - A timestamp, which represents the creation of a block

-- A “hash” (a fixed-size digest where, for a small change of input, the output is changed significantly) of the previous block
+- A “hash” (a fixed-size digest where, for a slight change of input, the output is changed significantly) of the previous block

 - The actual block data

 Block data contains all transactions not yet included in other mined blocks.
 Before transactions can be accepted in a block, a miner has to be able to verify them.
 This verification process ensures that all transactions do not break any conditions or rules of the network.
-In most cases, there is an upper limit to the amount of data that can be included in a single block, meaning that there is a maximum size for each block.
-For bitcoin, for example, this limit is 1MB.
+In most cases, there is an upper limit to the amount of data that can be included in a single block, meaning that each block has a maximum size.
+For Bitcoin, for example, this limit is 1MB.

-Once a block has been added to the blockchain, it cannot be changed without altering the data within the block itself and recalculating the hashes for all following blocks, which just isn’t feasible.
+Once a block has been added, it cannot be changed without altering the data within it and recalculating the hashes for all following blocks, which isn’t feasible.

 What is blockchain mining?

-Mining is the process of adding new blocks onto the blockchain in proof-of-work systems.
-To add a new block, a miner node needs to perform some exhaustive computational operation—but one that’s easy to verify.
+Mining is adding new blocks to the blockchain in proof-of-work systems.
+To add a new block, a miner node needs to perform an exhaustive computational operation—one that’s easy to verify.

 For example, the miner node needs to calculate the SHA256 hash of the concatenation of some magic number—which needs to be found by the miner—with the block’s header such that the hash ends up with a specific number of zeros.
 (This number of zeros is called the proof’s difficulty.)